 eBay returns procedure can take a while to figure out.
-Their sellers' guide to returns clocks in at a whopping 3,500+ words and then links all over the place to thousands of words of explanations, and updates in 2018 have changed a lot.
+Their sellers' guide to returns links all over the place to thousands of words of explanations, and updates in 2018 have changed a lot.
 We’re here to give you a quick overview of how everything works so you can spend more time selling and less reading about policy.

 When Customers Can Initiate eBay Returns

 A customer can request a return if:

 - The item that reaches the buyer doesn’t match your description

 It’s really that simple.

-If you decide to accept returns, then eBay gives you the ability to customize your return policy extensively.
-You can decide how long the buyer has to request a refund, whether the refund will be full or partial, and whether you’ll charge the buyer for shipping and/or restocking.
+If you decide to accept returns beyond those absolutely required, eBay gives you the ability to customize your return policy extensively.
+You can decide how long the buyer has to request a refund, whether the refund for certain returns will be full or partial, and whether you’ll charge the buyer for return shipping.